 Protect Wildlife and Restore Ecosystems

 Planting and protecting trees can provide habitat for hundreds of birds and small animals.
 Urbanization and the destruction of valuable ecosystems have led to the decline of many of species.
 Adding trees, particularly native trees, provides valuable habitat for wildlife.

 Build Safe Communities and Decrease Crime

-Police and crime prevention experts agree that trees and landscaping cut the incidence of theft, vandalism, and violence by enhancing neighborhoods.
+Police and crime prevention experts agree that trees and landscaping cut the incidence of theft, vandalism, and violence by enhancing campus neighborhoods.
 Thriving trees on well-maintained streets indicate pride of ownership.
-Public housing residents with nearby trees and natural landscapes reported 25 percent fewer acts of domestic aggression and violence.
-Apartment buildings with high levels of greenery had 52 percent fewer crimes than those without any trees.
-Buildings with medium amounts of greenery had 42 percent fewer crimes.
+Public housing residents with nearby trees and natural landscapes reported 25% fewer acts of domestic aggression and violence.
+Apartment buildings with high levels of greenery had 52% fewer crimes than those without any trees.
+Buildings with medium amounts of greenery had 42% fewer crimes.

 Calm Traffic and Make Neighborhoods Safer and Quieter

 People drive more slowly and carefully through tree-lined streets, because trees create the